 So, what foods are rich is vitamin K2?
 Certain seafoods, animal fats, and dairy.
-The Weston A. Price Foundation sent several foods to VitaK labs to test for vitamin K2 content.
-View the lab reports at VitaK labs vitamin k2 test results.
+VitaK Labs tested several food for vitamin K2 content.
+View the reports on The Weston A. Price Foundation website: VitaK labs vitamin k2 test results.
 Chris Masterjohn also has a searchable database with vitamin K2 information for many different foods.
 Click on searchable database in the second paragraph of his blog post.

 How much K2 should you consume?
 Chris Masterjohn recommends 100-200 mcg per day as a nutritional dose for healthy adults, more than 200 mcg per day as a therapeutic dose.
 Please see your healthcare provider for advice on your particular needs.

 Vitamin K2 and the Calcium Paradox: How a Little-known Vitamin Could Save Your Life by Kate Rheaume-bleue

 Christ Masterjohn’s blog Start Here for Vitamin K2